 Experienced tax attorneys have in-depth knowledge of these laws and know how to interpret and apply them to your unique situation.
 If you’re dealing with back taxes, audits, or tax disputes, an attorney’s legal expertise is what you need to make the right decisions and protect your interests.

 Dealing with the IRS can prick at your confidence.
 It’s even more difficult when you’re facing a problem that leaves you at the mercy of their ruling.
 Such as when you’re dealing with a tax dispute, penalties, or aggressive collection actions.
-A tax attorney brings a big advantage in these situations—the ability to negotiate for you.
+A tax attorney brings a big advantage in these situations, which is the ability to negotiate for you.

 Since they are trained in legal advocacy and negotiation, they know IRS procedures, how to present a strong case, and can explore settlement options like Offers in Compromise or installment agreements.
 Their negotiation skills can go a long way in securing favorable outcomes for you.